influxdata/influxdb-client-js/influxdb-client-apis.task.flux.md

 ## Task.flux property

-The Flux script to run for this task.
+Flux script to run for this task.

 <b>Signature:</b>